ricardomm7/leaflink/docs/sprintB/us007/01.requirements-engineering/Readme.md

 >
 > **Answer:** Vehicle ID, Date and Kms at checkup.

-> **Question:** After register a job/vehicle's checkup should a message (sucess or failure) or a resume of the register appear?
+> **Question:** After register a job/vehicle's checkup should a message (success or failure) or a resume of the register appear?
 >
 > **Answer:** The UX/UI is up to the dev teams.